 The femoral nerve is motor to the quadriceps muscle, the large muscle in the front of the thigh that raises the thigh and straightens the knee.
 If affected you will develop a pronounced limp and your knee will start giving on steps.

 I have the t-shirt myself.
 Femoral nerve damage causes severe pain in the upper leg and numbness in the inner lower leg, believe you me.
 I ain't kidding!

 You have no option but to stop if you want to escape surgery.
 It is clinically challenging, but given patience and care you will recover with chiropractic help.

 Help for sciatica pain is working, but don't expect miracles.
-Sometimes they happen but in the main pinched nerves require treatment, rest, rehabilitation and patience.
+Sometimes healing happens spontaneously but in the main pinched nerves require treatment, rest, rehabilitation and patience.

-It has one of the highest cost tags for medical insurance companies; chiropractic is far cheaper, a good deal safer, but it's still an expensive business if you go through the process properly and get properly better.
+It has one of the highest cost tags for medical insurance companies; chiropractic is far cheaper, a good deal safer, but it's still an expensive business if you go through the process to get properly better.

 Snakes and ladders is not the way to manage lower back and leg pain; exercises are vital.